andruhon/kGallery/README.md

+This library is no longer actively maintained.
+Please contact author in the case you want to take ownership of this library.

-#JavaScript gallery which can efficiently work with hundreds of photos.
+# JavaScript gallery which can efficiently work with hundreds of photos.

 **kGallery is a gallery written on JavaScript using jQuery library.**